Logo Anja Jepsen Photography

 • Tripod sitting: At this age, many babies sit in the so-called tripod style: they support themselves with both hands in front of their body, forming a stable triangle.
 This pose is typical for the early sitting phase and shows the development wonderfully.
 Photograph your baby from the front at eye level, the concentration on the face is adorable.

 • Toy interaction: Give your baby their favorite toy while they are sitting.
-Whether it’s shaking a rattle, looking at a soft ball or examining a soft toy.
-These natural reactions are priceless.
-Babies at this age bring everything to their mouths, reach for things purposefully and show genuine joy when playing.
-These authentic moments make for the most beautiful photos.
+He shakes a rattle, looks at a soft ball or examines a soft toy.
+These natural reactions are wonderful.
+Babies at this age bring everything to their mouths, reach for things purposefully and show real joy when playing.

 • Observe attentively: Position something interesting outside the picture frame: a colorful mobile, a family pet or a fluttering curtain.
 Take a photo of your baby looking intently in this direction.
 The growing attention span and the ability to focus on something are fascinating at this age and create expressive portraits.

-• Laughing and beaming faces: At this age, babies are often particularly happy and laugh a lot.
+• Smiling and beaming faces: At this age, babies are often particularly happy and laugh a lot.
 You can make your baby smile with funny noises, a high-pitched voice or silly grimaces.
-These smiling portraits are some of the most precious souvenir photos, they show your baby’s pure joy of life.
+These smiling portraits are some of the most precious souvenir photos, showing your baby’s pure joy of life.

 • Playing with hands and feet: At 6 months, babies are fascinated by their feet.
 When sitting, they can now grasp their little feet, bring them to their mouth or “play” with them.
 This self-discovery is adorable and very photogenic.
 Photograph these moments from different angles, from above, from the side, very close up.
 Your baby’s flexibility and curiosity are shown to their best advantage.